populationgenomics/joint-calling/README.md

 ```

 This command will use the `test` access level, which means finding the input GVCFs in the `test` bucket `gs://cpg-$DATASET-test/gvcf/batch1/*.g.vcf.gz`, writing the resulting matrix tables to the `test-tmp` bucket, `gs://cpg-fewgenomes-test-tmp/mt/v0.mt`, and writing plots to `gs://cpg-fewgenomes-test-tmp/joint-calling/v0`.

+`--scatter-count` controls the number of secondary workers for Dataproc clusters, as well as the number of shards to parition data for the AS-VQSR analysis.

 To use the `main` bucket for input and output, run the workflow with the `full` access level: